andrew/ultimate-awesome/README.md

 - [awesome-game-of-life](https://github.com/AlephAlpha/awesome-game-of-life) - A curated list of Conway's Game of Life resources and tools.
 - [awesomestardew](https://github.com/annesoares/awesomestardew) - A list of great things made by the community for the game Stardew Valley.
 - [awesome-home-automation](https://github.com/apehex/awesome-home-automation) - :house: A curated list of awesome home automation tools, projects & resources.
-- [awesome-engineering-articles](https://github.com/ashishps1/awesome-engineering-articles) - A curated collection of 300+ engineering blog articles from top tech companies.
-Learn how the best engineering teams solve real-world problems at scale.
 - [awesome-lf-image-video](https://github.com/asprasan/awesome-lf-image-video) - List of resources for LF image and video reconstruction.
 - [awesome-audiovisual](https://github.com/awesomelistsio/awesome-audiovisual) - A curated list of awesome tools, libraries, frameworks, and resources for working with audiovisual content, including video editing, audio processing, streaming, and multimedia applications.
 - [awesome-machine-learning](https://github.com/awesomelistsio/awesome-machine-learning) - A curated list of awesome frameworks, libraries, tools, tutorials, datasets, and research papers in machine learning.
 This list covers a wide array of topics, from foundational algorithms to modern techniques in supervised, unsupervised, and reinforcement learning.